copasi/model_replicator/examples/Neuron_networks_II/README.md

 2. create a time course plot for for all *v_i* (*v_1* to *v_100*)
 3. save the file as ex4case1ready.cps

 Below is a representative time course generated from ex5case1ready.cps.
-Note that there is a certain synchronization of action potentials time course is different, given the random spacing of the current inputs.
+Note that there is a certain synchronization of action potentials happening at periodic times.

 ![Membrane potential of 100 Izhikevich neurons connected in a Erdös-Renyi random network](ex5case1_fig1.png)